 I made some use of the Amex Business Platinum travel insurance in January 2021.
 I got stuck in Madrid for 48 hours because of the snow they had to close the airport.
-Iberia said they will cover the expense up to 100 euros per day for hotel and subsistence, even gave some papers saying this.
+Iberia said they will cover the expense up to 100 euros per day for hotel and subsistence, even giving some papers saying this.
 I did my claim with photos and everything but they rejected it saying they can’t control the weather… a bit predictable.
 Same stories for all the group of people I shared my stuck in Madrid time.

-However, I called Amex (they are good and clear on the phone, no funny accent, very professional) and I put a claim online alone after talking to an agent and they refunded me based on what I provided about £184.
+However, I called Amex (they are good and clear on the phone, have no funny accent, very professional) and I put a claim online alone after talking to an agent and they refunded me based on what I provided about £184.
 That covered my hotel for 2 nights, some food, and my taxi.
-Only a few days later I had the money in my personal account.
+Only a few days later, I had the money in my personal account.

 Do you usually pay for personal travel insurance?
 How much do you spend on it?

-But the best part of it for me is the Priority pass = Access to VIP lounge about everywhere in the world.
+But the best part of it for me is the Priority pass = Access to VIP Lounge about everywhere in the world.

 Priority Pass: Airport Lounge Access Worldwide

 OK, it’s a bit silly, but as I said, I like to travel, but I am not a gold BA member or anything.
-I prefer to pay for a pass and still fly with low-cost airlines and I think in the end it works fair.
+I prefer to pay for a pass and still fly with low-cost airlines, and I think in the end it works fair.
 On prioritypass.com, the frequent Traveller cost £339 + £20 Guest visit fee.
 With Amex, you can bring one guest for free without an extra fee.
 Also got a regular Traveller offer at £189 for 10 passes per year.

 Do you like fancy hotels stay?